-- When starter rope is fully extended it must still be possible to rotate the rotor at least another half turn.
-If this is not the case, the spring is overtensioned and could break.
-Take one turn off the rope. - Refit the fan housing.
+- When starter rope is fully extended it must be possible to rotate the rotor at least another half turn.
+If this is not possible, the spring is over-tensioned and could break.
+Take off one turn of the rope. - Fit the fan housing on the crankcase. - Set the Master Control lever to 🤤t - Push the remaining rope into the starter grip so that the nipple (8) is flush with the grip.